 Ms. Gray has a B. A. with high honors from Radcliffe College, Harvard University and a J. D. with honors from Harvard Law School.
 She received her M. F. A. from Warren Wilson College’s Program for Writers in 2009.

-She also studied at the University of Aligarh, India; and at both the Imperial Iranian Academy of Philosophy in Tehran and the University of Isfahan, in Iran in 1975.
+She also studied at the University of Aligarh, India; and at both the Imperial Iranian Academy of Philosophy in Tehran and the University of Isfahan, in Iran.

-She served as Chair of the Board of the Iran Human Rights Documentation Center from 2012-2016.
-She serves as Corporate Secretary and Director of Friends of Writers (Marshfield, VT), as Chair of The Beloit Poetry Journal Foundation (Portland, ME), and as a Director of the Center for Human Rights and Democracy for Iran, a project of the Abdorrahman Boroumand Center (Washington, DC).
+She served as Chair of the Board of the Iran Human Rights Documentation Center (New Haven, CT) and as Chair of The Beloit Poetry Journal Foundation (Portland, ME).
+She serves as Corporate Secretary and Director of Friends of Writers (Marshfield, VT), and as a Director of the Center for Human Rights and Democracy for Iran, a project of the Abdorrahman Boroumand Center (Washington, DC).